 But she braved it out.
 And bringing me closer, closer... closer... she whispered in my ear, “You always have been a literary sort.
 Someone I could never understand but admire deeply.
 Like those glass houses meant to house dolls of tremendous value which, because of their tremendous value, deserve to be shown to the world...
 To be cherished and...” she stuttered these words out, but her breath was caught.
 She inhaled heavily but couldn’t manage to take in anything...
 I looked at her face, staring at the sky upwards frightened...
 She exhaled, keeping her eyes open with difficulty.
 They eventually closed...
 There was no response after that...
 A single straight horizontal line on the monitor indicated the inevitable, that the worst was over, that the end had come, that for the first time in my life I acutely understood my own writing as a farce... a shallow depression that grasped my emptiness without once acknowledging my own hand in this disengaging satire of foolhardiness.

 I extinguish the cigarette, and return to reality...
 I find myself staring at the grave of the person I had lost so many years ago.
 I cannot control myself as I wonder why I wasn’t there for her to begin with...
 Whether I was that very person that night when she breathed her last... whether I was nothing more than an aberration that was inconsistent and empty... a lie presented in the face of life when in reality death was hosting a party for people like me and I had walked into the wrong place... maybe that was the case... maybe it wasn’t.... but either way, it didn’t matter.
-I laughed, and so did Fate... we both stare at each other, although he glared at me over what I was still doing here, the fact that I had a boat to catch and I was wasting time over something that had inevitably happened.
+I laughed, and so did Fate... we both stare at each other.
+He glared at me over what I was still doing here, the fact that I had a boat to catch and I was wasting time over something that had inevitably happened.
 Because the grave next to hers had the writing of someone who had known her very acutely... someone whose name was the same as mine, who was born on the same day as me and who had died around the same date as she did.
 On his tombstone was an arrow, pointing to the back where it was written:

 And with it I knew that my time had now come.
 I should be going now.
 I walked away from the grave towards the gate, and wondered what excuse I could give to the boat-keeper who was going to lead me to The Other Side.
 I felt a hand grasp mine.
 I looked at it, and then I looked at the person.
 I smiled.
 I had my reason coming along with me.
-Both of us smiling walked out of the cemetery, with our bodies dissolving into oblivion, backs to the world and the gloomy past.
+Both of us smiling walked out of the cemetery, with our bodies dissolving into oblivion, backs to the end, free from the world and the gloomy past.